thicolares/thicolares.github.io/_posts/2019-04-30-htmlentities-vs-htmlspecialchars-for-a-valid-xml-with-php.md

 ## htmlentities()

 We started using [`htmlentities()`](https://www.php.net/manual/en/function.htmlentities.php) to scape some contents of the XML.
 This worked well for a while [by coincidence](https://pragprog.com/the-pragmatic-programmer/extracts/coincidence "Programming by Coincidence").
 Then we noticed `htmlentities()` was not well suited to create safe strings to XML.
-Because it transforms any special character to [HTML entities](https://developer.mozilla.org/en-US/docs/Glossary/Entity), including some that are invalid for the XML.
+Because it transforms any special character to [HTML entities](https://developer.mozilla.org/en-US/docs/Glossary/Entity), **including some that are invalid for the XML.**

-## XML recommendation

-According to the [W3C XML recommendation](https://www.w3.org/TR/2008/REC-xml-20081126/#sec-predefined-ent), this is the set of general entities specified for scaping left angle bracket, ampersand, and other delimiters in an XML document:

-    < (replace with &lt;)
-    > (replace with &gt;)
-    & (replace with &amp;)
-    ' (replace with &apos;)
-    " (replace with &quot;)

-Other HTML entities are invalid.

 Example: